aiven/aiven-docs/docs/platform/concepts/availability-zones.md

 ## Aiven services across availability zones

-For Aiven services, nodes automatically spread across multiple availability zones (AZs).
+For Aiven services, nodes automatically spread across multiple AZs.
 All Aiven's multi-node service plans are automatically spread among AZs of a region as long as the underlying cloud provider supports it.